Arca Colombia: 1990s

-The decade of the nineties would mark a crisis not only for Arca, but for all Colombian freight airlines, because of several circumstances that combined against the airline industry in the country.
-The main one was drug trafficking, a ballast that a large investment in security, regulated by the FAA, was required to combat it, in order to operate in the United States, in addition to the noise restriction, which forced Stage I and hush kits to be adopted, which it would increase the unforeseen expenses that the airlines had to make in their Douglas DC-8, in addition to the decertification that the country suffered due to the Samper government scandal.
-By mid-1994 one of the Douglas DC-8, HK-3125-X, ended its useful life and was grounded.
-Contacts were made to acquire a Douglas DC-10-10 (F) on lease, with construction number 46727, but the transaction was canceled.
-During the following years it was increasingly difficult to continue loading operations; FAA pressure became increasingly rigorous while the tough competition of international freight airlines made the operation less profitable.
+The 90s would mark a crisis not only for ARCA but for all Colombian freight airlines, because of several circumstances combined against the airline industry in the country.
+The main one was drug trafficking, a ballast that a large investment in security, regulated by the FAA, was required to combat, to operate in the United States, in addition to the noise restriction, which forced Stage I and hush kits to be adopted, which would increase the unforeseen expenses that the airlines had to make in their DC-8s, in addition to the decertification that the country suffered due to the Samper government scandal.
+By mid-1994, one of the Douglas DC-8, HK-3125-X, ended its useful life and was grounded.
+Contacts were made to lease a McDonnell Douglas DC-10-10F, but the transaction was canceled.
+During the following years, it was increasingly difficult to continue loading operations; FAA pressure became increasingly rigorous while the tough competition of international freight airlines made the operation less profitable.

-On January 24, 1997, Arca was intervened by the SAUCA.
-The director of the entity, Abel Enrique Jiménez, and the head of the Office of Control and Security, Captain Germán Duarte, said that in the process of inspection, they had to paralyze the operation they had been carrying out the aircraft of the company, because they did not meet the requirements to fly to the United States.
-So the company was under fire for having not completed the inspection on aircraft and the financial status of the company.
-The immobilization of each DC-8 represented for the company a 50% decrease in its revenues and that since the beginning of 1996 the SAUCA was lowered by the FAA to category two, for not exercising an adequate inspection on the airlines.
+On January 24, 1997, ARCA was intervened by the SAUCA.
+The director of the entity, Abel Enrique Jiménez, and the head of the Office of Control and Security, Captain Germán Duarte, said that in the process of inspection, they had to paralyze the operation they had been carrying out the aircraft of the company because they did not meet the requirements to fly to the United States.
+So the company was under fire for having not completed the aircraft inspection and the company's financial status.
+The immobilization of each DC-8 represented for the company a 50% decrease in its revenues and by the beginning of 1996, the SAUCA was lowered by the FAA to category two, for not exercising an adequate inspection on the airlines.

-In mid-1997 the FAA fined Arca with a sum of $68,000, for not complying with a maintenance plan.
-According to the FAA, Arca made a series of flights on the Douglas DC-8-55F between June 1992 and August 1993 without a necessary ventilation system for the main cargo door within a stipulated period.
-These decisions, the lack of government support and decertification were events that unfortunately marked the end of the company, its three DC-8s, HK-2587X, HK-3746X and N5824A were immobilized at Miami and then scrapped totally at the end of that decade in the famous airport sector known as "Corrosion Corner".
+By mid-1997, the FAA fined ARCA with a sum of $68,000, for not complying with a maintenance plan.
+According to the FAA, ARCA made a series of flights on the Douglas DC-8-55F between June 1992 and August 1993 without a necessary ventilation system for the main cargo door within a stipulated period.
+These decisions, the lack of government support, and decertification were events that unfortunately marked the company's closure.
+Its three DC-8s, HK-2587X, HK-3746X, and N5824A were immobilized at Miami and then scrapped at the end of the decade in the airport's sector known as the "Corrosion Corner".